Wolfe Research slashes price target on JetBlue Airways Corporation [JBLU] – find out why.

+It opened the trading session at $12.62, the shares rose to $13.01 and dropped to $12.46, the range by which the price of stock traded the whole day.
+The daily chart for JBLU points out that the company has recorded -15.23% loss over the past six months.
+However, it is still -12.14% lower than its most recent low trading price.

-Compared to the average trading volume of 7.79M shares, JBLU reached a trading volume of 17416461 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 8.13M shares, JBLU reached to a volume of 9029570 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wolfe Research have made an estimate for JetBlue Airways Corporation shares, keeping their opinion on the stock as Peer Perform, with their previous recommendation back on February 15, 2022.
 The new note on the price target was released on January 03, 2022, representing the official price target for JetBlue Airways Corporation stock.
 Previously, the target price had yet another raise to $17, while Exane BNP Paribas analysts kept a Neutral rating on JBLU stock.
 On October 06, 2021, analysts decreased their price target for JBLU shares from 20 to 17.

-JetBlue Airways Corporation [JBLU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -24.85.
-With this latest performance, JBLU shares dropped by -20.42% in over the last four-week period, additionally sinking by -23.19% over the last 6 months – not to mention a drop of -43.91% in the past year of trading.
+JetBlue Airways Corporation [JBLU] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.11.
+With this latest performance, JBLU shares dropped by -19.71% in over the last four-week period, additionally sinking by -15.23% over the last 6 months – not to mention a drop of -41.08% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and JetBlue Airways Corporation [JBLU] shares currently have an operating margin of -15.12 and a Gross Margin at -12.09.
 JetBlue Airways Corporation’s Net Margin is presently recorded at -3.01.